It Wasn’t an Event to Invoke a

 those boxes of bakeless blonde brownies.

-They are simply slowly passed, and are
+They are simply and slowly passed, un

-unnoticed much in the same way that
+noticed much in the same way that most

 are by all means only pretending not